BobbyMBailey/scoop-codecademy/README.md

 # The Scoop

+## Testing / How to Know You're on the Right Track

+A testing suite has been provided for you, checking for all essential functionality and edge cases we're anticipating you've completed for this exercise

+To run these tests, first, open the root project directory in your terminal.
+Then run `npm install` to install all necessary testing dependencies (if you haven't already).
+Finally, run `npm test`.
+You will see a list of tests that ran with information about whether or not each test passed.
+After this list, you will see more specific output about why each failing test failed.

+As you implement functionality, run the tests to ensure you are creating correctly named variables and functions that return the proper values.
+The tests will additionally help you identify edge cases that you may not have anticipated when first writing the functions.

+We're providing Standard JS to make fluent reading and consistency present throughout the course You can read up on how to integrate it with your IDE of choice (e.g. https://marketplace.visualstudio.com/items?itemName=chenxsan.vscode-standardjs)
+You can run it by `yarn lint` so you can do both `yarn lint && yarn test`

 ## Project Overview

 In this project, you will build all of the routing and database logic for an article submission web app called The Scoop.